2019ChenGong/DPImageBench/README.md

  --exp_description pretrain_places365_unconditional
 ```

-If users wish to use select the public dataset for pretraining like PrivImage, you should set the `public_data.selective.ratio`.
+If users wish to use select the public dataset for pretraining like PrivImage in Table 12, you should set the `public_data.selective.ratio`.

 For example, use 5% ImageNet to pretrain DPDM.
 ```